 SARAH FISHER DAVIS

-From Charlotte, North Carolina, Sarah Davis studies contemporary Global South and postcolonial literature in English.
+From Charlotte, North Carolina, Sarah Davis studies contemporary Global South and postcolonial literature in English, as well as film and graphic narratives.
 She focuses specifically on how gender and ecology relate to one another and to geopolitical issues within the so-called developing world.
-Pursuing graduate certificates in Women's, Gender, & Sexuality Studies and Teaching Writing, she enjoys learning and utilizing interdisciplinary approaches to reading, writing, and researching.
+Pursuing graduate certificates in Women's, Gender, & Sexuality Studies and Teaching Writing, she enjoys learning and utilizing interdisciplinary approaches.
 Sarah earned her B.A. in History Education and English from Gardner-Webb University and her M.A. in English from UNC Charlotte.
 Before returning to education as a student, she taught high school English in a STEM academy and worked in advancement at her undergraduate alma mater.
-Sarah lives in Port Jefferson with her husband and their adorable pup, Kal-El.

 Lindsay DeWitt holds a BA in English from The University of Texas at Austin and an MA in English from Penn State.
 She has worked as an editor for the Texas Legislative Council and as a lecturer at Seoul National University in South Korea and Akita International University in Japan.
 Her current research interests involve science and myth in 20th- and 21st-century American literature.